 If you own your RV, you’re only required to carry standard liability insurance, as well as personal injury protection if you live in a no-fault state.
-If you lease or finance your RV, however, it’s likely that your lender will require you to carry a full coverage policy, which also includes comprehensive insurance, collision insurance, and medical payments coverage.
+If you lease or finance your RV, however, it’s likely that your lender will require you to carry a full coverage policy, which also includes comprehensive and collision coverage.

 Similar to car insurance, you have the option to add endorsements to your RV insurance coverage.
 Some of the most common optional coverages are towing, roadside assistance, and personal effects coverage, which will pay to replace the personal belongings in your RV if they get damaged or stolen.